 Interfaith cooperative efforts are an important part of the programming and activities of many local Muslim organizations.
 The Islamic Council of New England, for example, regularly participates in interfaith dialogue events with the Massachusetts Council of Churches and the National Conference of Christians and Jews.
 The ISBCC is also an active participant in interfaith efforts, housing an interfaith center for dialogue at its facilities.

 In many instances, however, Islamic outreach has been the result of individual efforts.
 In 1982, Talal Eid–educated in Lebanon and at Al-Azhar University in Cairo–came to Quincy, where he served as spiritual director of the Islamic Center of New England, as well as imam of the Quincy Mosque.
 He later became imam and executive director of the Islamic Institute of Boston, and in 2007 he was the first imam appointed to serve on the US Commission on International Religious Freedom.
-Today Eid serves as the Muslim chaplain at Massachusetts General Hospital and at Brandeis University (a historically Jewish institution).
+Until 2015, Eid served as the Muslim chaplain at Massachusetts General Hospital and at Brandeis University (a historically Jewish institution).
 Within Greater Boston, he has been instrumental in developing cooperative interfaith efforts.

 Eid’s work is often representative of a growing trend toward interfaith work among Boston’s Muslims.
 For instance, through Project Nur, several local college and university student groups have organized community outreach programs, including interfaith iftars to celebrate the breaking of the fast during Ramadan.
 The New England Muslim Interfaith Council has similarly sponsored community events, including film festivals and a series of public lectures.